Joshmez1/Gym-Project/README.md

 ![Navigation bar image](documentation/nav3.JPG)

-This image represents hovering over the 30 day challange which would take you to the challange page where you will find the information on the 30 day challange.
+This image represents hovering over the 30 day challenge which would take you to the challenge page where you will find the information on the 30 day challenge.

 ---